 Synopsis: School bullies steal a book that functions as the portal between worlds, and Bastian (Jason James Richter) must find the book.
 In the opening scene, Richter hides from the bullies in the school library.

 Role Call: Freddie Jones as Mr. Koreander, the Librarian—Information Provider (male)

 Details: Dir.
 Peter MacDonald.
 Perf.
 DJ Qualls, Eliza Dushku, Zooey Deschanel.
 Bedlam Pictures, 2002.

-Synopsis: Dizzy (DJ Qualls), a young white man, tries to restart the year at another school as the cool “new guy,” after being humiliated at his old high school when a group of jocks pulled his underpants over his head and pushed him toward the older white female school librarian.
-It is a memorable opening scene, with perhaps the crassest behavior from a reel librarian!
+Synopsis: Dizzy (DJ Qualls) tries to restart the year at another school as the cool “new guy,” after being humiliated at his old high school when a group of jocks pulled his underpants over his head and pushed him toward the school librarian.
+It is a memorable opening scene!

 Role Call: Justine Johnston as Mrs. Whitman—Comic Relief (female)